Better Work-Life Balance Tips for Teachers

 Don’t skimp on your professional growth because it pays off in your career satisfaction.
 Stay updated on the latest research in learning and educational technologies by setting aside time to read your favorite publications.
 Join a professional association and attend local meetings, when possible.
 If you’re more introverted, consider volunteering in one of the positions to give you a “job” and reason to reach out to others.
 Attend conferences that interest you in order to expand your knowledge and network with other educators.

 Take time to savor your success in a way that’s meaningful to you.
 Teachers who merely leap from task to task without recognizing the value of their achievements can become burnt out and find their work unrewarding.
 Educator Adriane Mingo says self-reward for achievement is an important aspect of goal setting and accomplishment.
-These rewards could take such simple forms as an ice cream or movie after work, so long as the teacher takes the time to savor a job well done.
+These rewards could take such simple forms as ice cream or a movie after work, so long as the teacher takes the time to savor a job well done.

 Draw a line between work and home